ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 *   Rugged: All item designs should be long-lasting (not disposable, able to function for many years), rugged, and able to function in adverse conditions.
 *   Safe: All designs should be safe to build, use, disassemble, and biodegrade.
 *   Reliable: All designs should work predictably and reliably.
+## Community

+An Ember community is a group of individuals who have chosen to create an Ember community, and to live in accordance with shared principles so as to best protect individuals' rights.

+## Services collective

+An Ember community's services collective is a not-for-profit that organizes the procurement and distribution of goods and services for its members, and perhaps those who are not its members as well.
+The goal of this organization would be to provide any needful things desired by its members for their lives.
+For instance, if a person chose to receive food through Ember, they could request that it be provided in exchange for labor.
+Their labor would help contribute to services requested in the future by them or other Ember members.
+The organization should have 24/7 available buildings staffed by Ember members from whom aid could be sought, such as the furnishing of meals, shelter, clothing, access to information, or other services, in exchange for labor.
+That way, if an Ember member is in trouble in a strange town, for instance, with no money, identification (beyond their own body), or other resources, they could go to the local Ember building to receive any services they desire; they could even build up credit in preparation for such an incident by working for the Ember collective prior to taking a trip, for instance, so they would have already earned any services they might want.
 # Alignment of the project approach to the traits of the currently emerging new media

 Henry Jenkins's article "Eight Traits of the New Media Landscape" (http://nmdprojects.net/teaching_resources/jenkins_eight_traits_of_new_media.pdf) provides eight traits that its author observes in the prominent currently emerging new media.
 This section of the proposal evaluates this project's expression of this set of traits.